-- Step 1 Click Add after selecting Hardware Policies.
-For accessing this page, see Creating Hardware Policies, on page 81. - Step 2 On the Add screen, choose SNMP Policy from the drop-down list and click Submit. - Step 3 Enter a name in the Policy Name field.

-You can also check the Create policy from current configuration of the server check box and click Next.
-This takes you to the Server Details window.
-See Creating a Policy from an Existing Configuration, on page 114.

-- Step 4 Check Cisco UCS S3260 check box if the policy is for a Cisco UCS S3260 server and click Next. - Step 5 On the SNMP Users window, click + to add a SNMP user and fill in the user details.
+Procedure Step 1 Click A page 81.
+Click Add after selecting Hardware Policies.
+For accessing this page, see Creating Hardware Policies, on page 81.
+Step 2 Step 3 On the Add screen, choose SNMP Policy from the drop-down list and click Submit .
+Enter a name in the Policy Name field. also check the Create policy from current configuration of the server check box and click Next . es you to the Server Details window.
+See Creating a Policy from an Existing Configuration, on page Step 4 Step 5 Check Cisco UCS S3260 check box if the policy is for a Cisco UCS S3260 server and click Next .
+On the SNMP Users window, click + to add a SNMP user and fill in the user details.
 You can use the + icon to add up to 15 SNMP Users.

-Select an existing SNMP entry to edit or delete an entry from the table.

-- Step 6 Click Next. - Step 7 On the SNMP Traps window, click + to add a SNMP trap and fill in the trap details.
-You can use the + icon to add up to 15 SNMP Traps.

-Select an existing SNMP entry to edit or delete an entry from the table.

-- Step 8 Click Next.

-- Step 9 On the SNMP Settings window, configure the SNMP properties.

-- Step 10 Click Submit.

-- Any existing SNMP Users or SNMP Traps configured previously on the server are removed and replaced with users or traps that you configured in the policy.
-If you have not added any users or traps into the policy, the existing users or traps on the server are removed but not replaced. - The SNMP Port cannot be configured on a C-series server that is running Cisco IMC versions prior to 2.x; it must be excluded for such servers using the check box. - The SNMP Port cannot be configured on a E-series server that is running Cisco IMC version 2.x; it must be excluded for such servers using the check box.
+Select a n existing SNMP entry to edit or delete an entry from the table.
+Note The DES privacy type is not supported from CIMC version 4.1(3b) and Cisco IMC Supervisor version 2.3.
+Step 6 Step 7 to add u ext.
+SNMP Traps window, click + to add a SNMP trap and fill in the trap details.
+You can use the + icon p to 15 SNMP Traps. n existing SNMP entry to edit or delete an entry from the table.
+Step 8 Step 9 Step 10 Click Next .
+On the SNMP Settings window, configure the SNMP properties.
+Click Submit .
+Note • Any existing SNMP Users or SNMP Traps configured previously on the server are removed and replaced with users or traps that you configured in the policy.
+If you have not added any users or traps into the policy, the existing users or traps on the server are removed but not replaced. • The SNMP Port cannot be configured on a C-series server that is running Cisco IMC versions prior to 2.x; it must be excluded for such servers using the check box. • The SNMP Port cannot be configured on a E series server that is running Cisco IMC version

+• The SNMP Port cannot be configured on a E-series server that is running Cisco IMC version 2.x; it must be excluded for such servers using the check box.